WordPress Pricing in 2023 – How Much Does a WordPress Website Cost?

 Instantly check domain name availability.

-Among the TLDs, the .com extension is the most expensive yet most recommended option.
-Here are some of the reasons why:
+Among all the TLDs, .com is one of the most expensive yet the most recommended option.
+Here are some reasons why:

-- Credibility – many big brands use .com as their domain name extensions.
-Getting one for your WordPress website can help boost your credibility and build trust with your customers.
+- Credibility.
+Many big brands use .com as their domain name extension.
+Getting one for your WordPress website can help boost credibility and build trust with your customers.

-- SEO ranking – Google and other search engines favor .com websites due to their credibility and authority.
-This is because search engines are more likely to display search results from general TLDs rather than country code domains.
+- SEO ranking.
+Google and other search engines favor .com websites due to their perceived credibility and authority.
+Search engines are more likely to display search results from websites with general TLDs rather than country code domains.

-- Popularity – since most websites use the .com extension, people usually type a website address with this domain.
-Choosing a .com domain will make it easier for your customers to recognize and remember your brand.
+- Popularity.
+Since most websites use the .com extension, many people automatically type a website address followed by this TLD.
+Choosing a .com domain will make it easier for your customers to find your brand.

 After you buy a domain from a registrar, the company will help register it on your behalf.
 To ensure a legitimate transaction, choose a domain registrar accredited by the Internet Corporation for Assigned Names and Numbers (ICANN).

-Once you have registered a domain name, you will need to renew it annually to maintain your ownership.
-If you fail to do so before the expiration date, every service attached to your domain name will cease to function.
+Once registered, you must renew the domain name annually to maintain your ownership.
+If you fail to do so before the expiration date, all services attached to your domain name will stop functioning.

-Remember that registering your domain means allowing your personal information to be publicly available on the WHOIS database.
+Note that registering your domain means allowing your personal information to be publicly available on the WHOIS database.
 Hence, you might also want to purchase domain privacy protection.
-The cost for domain protection can vary, but Hostinger offers it for $5/year.
+Domain privacy costs vary, but fortunately, Hostinger offers it for free.

 Website Maintenance and Security – $5-$1,500/month

 The cost of your WordPress site maintenance depends on several factors, from hosting types and domain names to website software and applications.
-The size of your WordPress website also holds an essential part in determining the total cost of maintenance.
+The size of your WordPress website also contributes to the total maintenance cost.

-For example, a small professional website, like John Green’s portfolio, will most likely spend less money than a giant online store, like Amazon and Etsy.
+For example, a small professional website, like John Green’s portfolio, costs less than a giant online store like Amazon or Etsy.

 To help you estimate, we have prepared a table of average monthly maintenance costs based on different types of WordPress sites.